 References and connotations

 Sometimes, distributors consciously refer to other productions in their titles.
-There are cases in which such references are a part of the original title, but other times they are only supposed to build associations with a successful production, even if there is no connection between the two.
+There are cases in which such references are part of the original title, but other times they are only supposed to build associations with a successful production, even if there is no connection between the two.

 According to Surdyk and Urban (2016), depending on the approach to the title as a linguistic issue and the selected method, the result could be:

-- Reproduction / Transference – the original title stays the same (e.g., Top Gun).
+- Reproduction / transference – the original title stays the same (e.g. Top Gun).

-- Graphic adaptation / naturalization – the original title stays the same, it is only slightly adjusted, so that it would be easier to pronounce or spell in the target country (e.g., Paryż, Teksas; Pinokio).
+- Graphic adaptation / naturalisation – the original title stays the same, it is only slightly adjusted, so that it would be easier to pronounce or spell in the target country (e.g., Paryż, Teksas; Pinokio).

-- Literal translation / “through-translation” – a word for word translation, without any changes (e.g., Hansel and Gretel: Witch Hunters – Hansel i Gretel: Łowcy czarownic).
+- Literal translation / “through-translation” – a word for word translation, without any changes (e.g. Hansel and Gretel: Witch Hunters – Hansel i Gretel: Łowcy czarownic).

 - Functional equivalent – if a word is well-known in the source country’s culture, it’s replaced with an equivalent that is functional in the target country’s culture (e.g., Another Cinderella Story – Kopciuszek: Roztańczona historia; “Cinderella: a dancing story” – the focus here is to replace Cinderella with Kopciuszek).

-- Paraphrase / Description / Definition – if the original title could be unclear for the viewers, a descriptive element is added to the title (e.g., CSI: Miami – CSI: Kryminalne zagadki Miami; “CSI: Criminal mysteries of Miami”).
+- Paraphrase / description / definition – if the original title could be unclear for the viewers, a descriptive element is added to the title (e.g. CSI: Miami – CSI: Kryminalne zagadki Miami; “CSI: Criminal mysteries of Miami”).

-- Expansion – the original title is expanded to give the viewer a better idea about the production (e.g., Aliens as Obcy – decydujące starcie; “Alien – the final battle”).
-In this category, oftentimes the original title is paired up with an extension in the target language (e.g., Braveheart as Braveheart – waleczne serce).
+- Expansion – the original title is expanded to give the viewer a better idea about the production (e.g. Aliens as Obcy – decydujące starcie; “Alien – the final battle”).
+In this category, oftentimes the original title is paired up with an extension in the target language (e.g. Braveheart as Braveheart – waleczne serce).

-- Reduction – title loses elements that are unclear, do not match translation stylistically or for any other reason are deemed unnecessary (e.g., The Shepard: Border Parol – Strażnik granicy).
+- Reduction – title loses elements that are unclear, do not match translation stylistically or are deemed unnecessary for any other reason (e.g. The Shepard: Border Parol – Strażnik granicy).